-Pending approvals from various government agencies, environmental cleanup is set to begin in Summer 2020 and will last several months.
+June 2020 UPDATE: The 900 Innes Remediation Project is out to bid.
+Environmental cleanup will last several months.
 The project involves removing all wharves and structures except the Shipwright’s Cottage and contaminated soils and sediment across the site to meet Water Board- and EPA-approved cleanup targets, backfilling the site with clean soil and sediment, capping two mudflat areas with sand, and constructing an interim public access pathway.
 Approximately 2,500 truck trips are planned to remove and replace these materials and soil.
 The estimated cost is $7,000,000.

 Learn more about the environmental cleanup: https://www.bcdc.ca.gov/cm/2020/0416-San-Francisco-Recreation-Parks-India-Basin-Remediation-2019.003.00.pdf

 The historic boatyard at 900 Innes is not just any park land.
 Once the centerpiece of wooden boatbuilding in Northern California, this boatyard specialized in scow schooners.
 In the days before trucks and bridges, scow schooners were vital for taking manufactured goods to the central valley and bringing produce and hay from farmlands into San Francisco.
 Boats built here include the Alma, now a National Historic Landmark, and Jack London’s Snark.
 IBNA strives to honor the contribution to California history made by the union shipwright’s working at 900 Innes from 1860 into the 1990s.

 The historic boatyard is Phase 1 of the India Basin Park design proposed by landscape architects Gustafson Guthrie and Nichol (GGN) of Seattle, Washington.
 Phase 2 is a complete destruction, new design, and rebuild of the existing India Basin Shoreline Park.